-The COVID-19 pandemic has prompted paradigm shifts at many educational institutions that are unparalleled in the school’s history.
+The rise of the eLearning at many educational institutions are unparalleled in school’s history.
 While there are certainly multiple negative impacts of the pandemic on American higher education institutions, many savvy schools are recognizing that some of the impromptu practices propelled by the pandemic can become permanent good practices.
 These observations are allowing schools to shift from surviving to thriving as they emerge from the pandemic.

 In this blog, we’ll highlight some of the lessons learned, policies pivoted, and strategies shifted as a result of this global pandemic.

 This commentary will first reflect on the status of American higher education as a whole, followed by the current positioning of eLearning, and finally the status of two fundamental factors of eLearning — learner readiness and academic integrity.